Henry VIII (1509-47) continued the work begun on the royal residential buildings by his father Henry VII, but on a grander scale.

 Before his premature death, Edward VI (1547-53) continued the political executions begun by his father.

 Mary I (1553-8) returned the country to Catholicism and her short reign saw many rivals and key Protestant figures imprisoned at the Tower.

-Lady Jane Grey was executed at the Tower on the Queen’s orders and Princess Elizabeth, the Queen’s half-sister was imprisoned there.
+Lady Jane Grey was executed at the Tower on the Queen’s orders and Princess Elizabeth, the Queen’s half-sister and future queen was imprisoned there.

 Elizabeth I (1558-1603) continued the trend cramming the Tower to bursting point with celebrity prisoners but, like her successor James I (1603-25), she made few improvements to the Tower’s defences.